obscrivn/RBootcamp/chapter4.md

 ## Getting Help
 You can consult ?help command if you need to learn about commands or functions.

 Type in the console ` ?length `.
+Click `enter`.
 Can you tell what the command does?

 Find now what the function ` aggregate `.
 Read the instructions and select the correct answer: